SWEN301-Group-Project/Group-Project/README.md

 2. Install node onto system
 2.a. `npm install -g grunt-cli` to install Grunt command line interface onto your system and set environment path
 2.b.
 If you do not have the permissions, install grunt locally: `npm install grunt-cli`
 3. run: `grunt` if you have installed grunt command line or `./node_modules/.bin/grunt` if you have isntall grunt locally
-4. (optional) run: `sass --watch main.scss:main.css` to watch for changes in main stylesheet
 5. run: `node app.js`

 ## Bugs and Issues